GuilhemN/covid-19-tracing-app-modelling/discussion.md

 As for the epidemiological parameters of the desease, we adpated parameters from [4] to be suited for our model.
 Also, other models for the impact of social tracing app have been proposed such as in [5] and [4].

+### The model

+Each vertex of the graph is an individual that can be : Healthy, Infected with symptoms, Infected without symptoms, Dead or Recovered.
+At each step we go trough all the edges and with the probability given by this edges, there is contact beteween the individuals.
+If one of them is infected and the other healthy, it gives the infection to the other.
+With a propability of detection, the app notice this contact.

+After, if an individual infected get symtoms, he warn with a certain probability all the contact he had in the past 14 days.
+All the warned individual quarantine for 14 days themselves with certain propability.

 ### Limits of the model